-Students either need to already have a grade D in GCSE Maths or a L2 Functional Skills Qualification.
-Students should be eager to become independent and develop their work skills through the interactive GCSE Maths Moodle site.
+Students either need to already have a grade D/3 in GCSE Maths or a L2 Functional Skills Qualification.
+Applicants will be invited in to complete an initial assessment to confirm levels before enrolment.

 Students will sit three final exams in the summer term.
 Regular, formative assessments will take place to ensure students feel confident in the knowledge they have acquired.

 The new GCSE Maths specification is graded from 9-1, with 9 being the highest grade.
-For academic years 16/17 and 17/18, learners are aiming to achieve at least a grade 4 (equivalent to a C) to progress to either an Access course, University or employment.Careers page
+Learners are aiming to achieve at least a grade 4 (equivalent to a C) to progress to either an Access course, University or employment.Careers page

 The GCSE course is available if students haven't already achieved a C grade/grade 4 in GCSE Maths.Fees, finance and funding page

 Our course enquiries team is on-hand to answer any questions you might have about this qualification, the application process, enrolment, or anything else about life at The Manchester College.Make an enquiry